-When you deploy an application in Kubernetes, your code ends up running on one or more worker nodes.
-A node may be a physical machine or VM such as AWS EC2 or Google Compute Engine and having several of them means you can run and scale your application across instances efficiently.
-When there is an incoming request, the cluster routes the traffic to one of the nodes using a network proxy.
+When you deploy an app in Kubernetes, your code ends up running on one or more worker nodes.
+A node may be a physical machine or a VM.
+The cluster routes the traffic to the nodes using a network proxy.
 But what happens when network proxy crashes?
-Does the cluster still work?
-Can Kubernetes recover from the failure?

 Laravel is an excellent framework for developing PHP applications.
 Whether you need to prototype a new idea, develop an MVP (Minimum Viable Product) or release a full-fledged enterprise system, Laravel facilitates all of the development tasks and workflows.
 In this article, I'll explain how to deal with the simple requirement of running a Laravel application as a local Kubernetes set up.